Deportation of Kilmar Abrego Garcia: Return to the United States and criminal charges

 The indictment stems from a late 2022 traffic stop in Tennessee, in which Abrego Garcia is now alleged to have been engaged in human smuggling.
-The owner of the vehicle, Jose Ramon Hernandez-Reyes, who was not there at the time, had previously been convicted of transporting illegal aliens, and after completing his sentence, he was convicted of illegally re-entering the US.
-Hernandez-Reyes is currently serving a sentence for his illegal re-entry, and in April 2025, federal officers spoke with him in prison, reportedly to question him about the 2022 stop.
+The owner of the vehicle, Jose Ramon Hernandez-Reyes, who was not there at the time, had previously been convicted of transporting illegal aliens, and after completing his sentence, he was convicted of illegally re-entering the U.S. In April 2025, while Hernandez-Reyes was serving a sentence for his illegal re-entry, federal officers spoke with him in prison, reportedly to question him about the 2022 stop.
 The officers allegedly granted him limited immunity, and were told that he met Abrego Garcia in 2015 and hired him periodically to transport illegal immigrants.
 The indictment alleges that Abrego Garcia made more than 100 trips over almost 10 years, and that the larger conspiracy involved smuggling thousands of illegal immigrants, including children and members of the MS-13 gang.
 Although the indictment discusses co-conspirators, it does not include charges against any of them.
 It also alleges uncharged crimes, such as transporting illegal firearms.

 In her June 6 press conference about the indictment, Bondi said that witnesses had spoken of Abrego Garcia's involvement in other crimes, including murder and the solicitation of child pornography.
 These allegations were not included the indictment, but were included in the DOJ's motion for pretrial detention.
 When asked what had changed that Abrego Garcia was now being charged, Bondi said that due to the attention that Abrego Garcia's case had received, there were "recently found facts".
 According to CNN, a witness reached out to the DOJ due to the case's publicity.

 Upon return, Abrego Garcia was taken to court to hear the charges, where he confirmed to the magistrate judge, Barbara Holmes, that he understood them.
 The DOJ filed a motion that he be held in detention pending trial, on the grounds that he is a flight risk and is too dangerous to release on bail.
 He would remain in jail at least until Holmes ruled on the detention motion.
 Abrego Garcia was represented by public defenders, who opposed the pretrial detention motion, arguing that he is neither a flight risk nor a danger to the public, and that the crimes with which he has been charged do not normally involve pretrial detention.